 Educational modules are designed to include the core information outlined in the Neurologic Physical Therapy Description of Specialty Practice.
 The classes include didactic instruction as well as lab experiences.

-The goal of the residency program is to provide the resident with a comprehensive learning experience.
-The residency will provide the physical therapist with tools to improve their examination, assessment, and treatment of the neurologic patient.
-Within three years of completing the program, the resident is expected to sit for the Neurologic Specialty examination.
+The goal of the Neurological Physical Therapy Residency Program is to provide the resident with a comprehensive learning experience.
+The Residency will provide the physical therapist with tools to improve their examination, assessment, and treatment of the neurologic patient.
+Within three years of completing the Program, the resident is expected to sit for the Neurologic Specialty examination.

-At the conclusion of the clinical residency program, the participant will be able to:
+At the conclusion of the clinical Neurological Physical Therapy Residency Program, the participant will be able to: